-If you’re considering putting your home on the market, there are several factors to consider.
-From price, to timing, and everything in between — you want your house to look its very best, from the listing photos through to the showings.
+When you are thinking about putting your home on the market, there are numerous factors to consider and many plans to be made.
+From price to timing and everything in between, you want your house to look its very best, for the listing photos through to that last showing.

-Very dark hardwoods tend to be one of the most popular choices at the moment.
-Whether it’s a luxurious mix of Ebony and Dark Walnut, a warm Espresso, or a luscious Jacobean — dark browns are neutral, and provide an upscale, contemporary feel for your home.
+Dark hardwoods are currently one of the most popular choices for homebuyers.
+Whether it’s a luxurious mix of Ebony and Dark Walnut, a warm Espresso, or a luscious Jacobean, dark browns are neutral and provide an upscale, contemporary feel for your home.

 On the other end of the spectrum, very light floors are also a wildly popular request of potential buyers.
-Light and bright natural floors feel laid-back and fresh, hiding dirt and dings with ease.
-Just make sure that when going light, you keep it extremely neutral, and avoid any hints of yellow or orange — as this can make the floors feel dated and dingy.
+Light and bright natural floors feel contemporary and fresh.
+Just make sure that when going light, you keep it extremely neutral, and avoid any hints of yellow or orange as this can make the floors feel dated and dingy.

 When you are selling your house, you want to appeal to the widest range of potential buyers.
 This may mean staying neutral and avoiding some of the latest trending colors or distressed looks, thus allowing your buyer to easily be able to visualize their family living in your house with their furnishings.
 Colors like Mahogany and Cherry may be gorgeous with your rugs and furniture but these taste-specific red tones may cause a potential buyer to walk away because the color too strongly dictates the tones that they must incorporate into the room.
 Distressed Grey hardwood may look amazing in your home office, but this may not appeal to a buyer who was visualizing that room as a nursery.